boolean-algebra

 The Foundational Axioms

 With our basic operations defined, we can now explore the laws that allow us to manipulate and simplify logical expressions.
-These are not just abstract rules; they are circuit transformations that you will use daily.
-In digisim.io, applying these laws often means the difference between a circuit that fits on your screen and one that requires constant scrolling.
+These are not abstract rules — they are circuit transformations.
+Each law corresponds to a concrete hardware optimization: removing a gate, eliminating a wire, or reducing propagation delay.

 The Laws of Identity and Annihilation

 These laws define how variables interact with the constants 0 and 1.
-On the digisim.io platform, you can use the CONSTANT and CONSTANT_ZERO components to verify these.
+You can verify them on digisim.io using the CONSTANT and CONSTANT_ZERO components.

-- Identity Law: A variable combined with the "identity" element for an operation remains unchanged.
+• Identity Law: A variable combined with the identity element for its operation remains unchanged.

-- Null (or Annihilation) Law: A variable combined with the "annihilator" element results in that element.
+• Null (Annihilation) Law: A variable combined with the dominant element yields that element.

 The Laws of Complements and Idempotence